ding-lab/BreakPointSurveyor/README.md

 was sequenced at high (80X) coverage; this 65Gb file [can be downloaded here](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/hgsv_sv_discovery/data/YRI/NA19240/high_cov_alignment/NA19240.alt_bwamem_GRCh38DH.20150715.YRI.high_coverage.cram).

 The analysis focuses on two events with interchromosal discordant reads.
-To simplify and speed up downstream processing, a new sequence dataset (BAM file) with only the chromosomes of interest is created, though it is not distributed due to its size.
 Expression analalysis is not performed in the 1000SV workflow.
+We demonstrate using attributes to provide additional information about discordant reads.

 ### Synthetic Workflow